 Small Steps Counselling Service Counselling For Anxiety

-Let me begin by telling you a story – about 20 years ago, a newly married lady suddenly found herself trapped with a head that wouldn’t listen to reason.
+Let me begin by telling you a story – some time ago, a newly married lady suddenly found herself trapped with a head that wouldn’t listen to reason.
 In spite of her 20+ years, she felt like a lost 5 year old girl most of the time and needed a lot of reassurance.

 Over a period of 4 months, she displayed behaviours without thought for anyone else – selfishness, paranoia, making demands, refusing to do simple everyday tasks and often thinking very irrationally – although the real her shone through occasionally, mostly when she felt very safe.